ankosoftware/chrome-cypress-exteension/README.md

 # Cypress Logs Extension
-Hides all cypress list items except
+Hides all cypress list items except logs

 ## How to install
 1. Clone repository